AviatrixSystems/Docs/HowTos/controller_certificate.rst

 ###################################

 Aviatrix Controller uses a self-signed certificate by default.
 That is why you see "Not Secure" at the browser.
-You can make it more by importing signed certificate.
+You can make it secure by importing signed certificate.

 There are two methods to accomplish this: